ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 the number of elements in an array, to test for the presence of a member in a object, and to perform numeric comparisons of member values with a constant.
+For further illustration, the table shows XPath expressions that would be used with a comparable XML document; see also {{xpath-overview}}.

 | XPath                  | JSONPath                                  | Result                                                       |
 |------------------------|-------------------------------------------|--------------------------------------------------------------|